gigadjo/incus-deploy/README.md

 One can edit hosts.yaml.example to fit his needs :

-First of all, use uuidgen to generate a unique UUID for your deployment, and remplace it in hosts.yaml.
+First of all, use uuidgen to generate a unique UUID for your deployment, and remplace it in hosts.yaml :

+  - ceph_fsid: "e2850e1f-7aab-472e-b6b1-824e19a75071"

+Must be changed and be unique per deployment.

   ### Baremetal vars :